The Quiet Power of Standing: Entering Zhan Zhuang

 This is Zhan Zhuang.

 Often translated as “standing like a post” or “standing like a tree,” Zhan Zhuang is one of the most foundational practices in Qigong and Taijiquan.
+While it appears still from the outside, internally the body is constantly adjusting—releasing tension, aligning structure, and allowing the breath to settle naturally.
 To an outside observer, it can look like stillness.
 To the practitioner, it becomes a doorway into profound internal change.

 What Is Zhan Zhuang, Really?